elter-prj/elter-data-node/README.md

 This will stop, but not remove the data held in the database.
 The database data files are stored on a volume on the host, rather than the container, so if re-building with a different starting database, it is necessary to remove the existing volume - this will remove all data entered in the previous sessions that the container has been active.

+## Initial Usernames &Passwords

+For this example setup, the database user is `postgres`, and the password is `postgres`.
+For the 52N app, the admin user is `sos_admin` and the password is `asdf892342nk.a9`

 # Configuration

 ## 52North SOS